Sell Through Rate – What is it & How to Calculate?

 A sell-through rate (STR) is the percentage of inventory sold against the amount received from manufacturers during the same period.

 For performance, your STR measures monthly sales against a given goal.
+Leveraging the best load boards can streamline logistics, ensuring timely delivery of goods and helping businesses optimize their sell-through rates.
 Measuring your STR can help your path sales data, regulate your goals, and maintain your supply chain efficiency.

 Although direct sales rates vary by industry, the benchmark STR is equal to or greater than 80%.